×

 Swot Analysis of "Nasdaq Japan: E-Merging Markets" written by Lynda M. Applegate, Kristin Kohler includes – strengths weakness that are internal strategic factors of the organization, and opportunities and threats that Nasdaq Ventures facing as an external strategic factors.
 Some of the topics covered in Nasdaq Japan: E-Merging Markets case study are - Strategic Management Strategies, IT and Innovation & Entrepreneurship.

-Some of the macro environment factors that can be used to understand the Nasdaq Japan: E-Merging Markets casestudy better are - – banking and financial system is disrupted by Bitcoin and other crypto currencies, increasing household debt because of falling income levels, there is increasing trade war between United States & China, increasing energy prices, central banks are concerned over increasing inflation, challanges to central banks by blockchain based private currencies, supply chains are disrupted by pandemic , cloud computing is disrupting traditional business models, digital marketing is dominated by two big players Facebook and Google, etc
+Some of the macro environment factors that can be used to understand the Nasdaq Japan: E-Merging Markets casestudy better are - – increasing inequality as vast percentage of new income is going to the top 1%, there is increasing trade war between United States & China, challanges to central banks by blockchain based private currencies, geopolitical disruptions, there is backlash against globalization, supply chains are disrupted by pandemic , technology disruption, cloud computing is disrupting traditional business models, increasing energy prices, etc

 12 Hrs